nomilous/nez/.metadata/.metadata/README.md

-                  ** unless there is are HIGHLY devoted custodians of quality present
+                       ** unless there is are HIGHLY devoted† custodians of quality

+                   † pitched firm - in the everwending trenches of the corporate exigency

                                                                                                              .
 </pre>